eddie-energy/architecture/arc42/eddie-framework/architectural-decisions/architectural-decisions.md

 This would have required way more planning, good defined requirements, and multiple teams that take ownership of the different microservices.
 Furthermore, microservice architectures are often used for organisational purposes and less for technical reasons, which was not given for EDDIE.
 Using a microservice architecture before scaling issues and strict requirements are known is usually considered an anti-pattern.

+## Region Connector and Outbound Connector Isolation

+Based on the previous architecural decision, there are multiple ways to isolate the different components from each other to prevent information leakage between the region connectors and all other components, as well as prevent bugs.
+The approaches to isolate them are:

+- Microservices or a service oriented architecture
+- Monolith with one singular Spring Context for all components
+- Monolith with multiple child contexts for each component and a parent context that manages them

+### Decision

+Since it was already decided to use a monolith, the options were between one Spring context and multiple contexts with one parent.
+When one singular context is used it is harder to prevent information leakage between region connectors and other components, which would require additional checks to prevent that.
+Therefore, the option with a context for each component was chosen to prevent this.

+### Consequences

+Positive consequences:

+- Leaking information between components is practically impossible
+- Easy to start only a subset of the components
+- Streamlined information flow between components
+- Strong contracts between components

+Negative consequences:

+- Harder to understand
+- Passing information between components is more complicated